Also feel free to check out my

 My main contributions were:

-A large part of my contributions consisited of work on the dynamic narrative systems, which controlled what direction the story takes, by selecting the next available news articles.
+A large part of my contributions consisted of work on the dynamic narrative systems, which controlled what direction the story takes, by selecting the next available news articles.

-Due to organizational difficulties, this system had to be partially cut to fit a smaller scope than intended.
+Due to organizational difficulties, this system had to be partially cut to fit a reduced scope.
 Under the hood my original implementation works similarly to the dialog system of Firewatch and valve's AI-driven dynamic dialog system, outlined in these great GDC talks: 1 2

-A global DataManager stores information about the player's preovious involvment with specific topics and factions in a form of blackboard.
+A global DataManager stores information about the player's previous involvement with specific topics and factions in a form of blackboard.
 These values can later be queried as preconditions for story threads or modified as direct effects of player actions.

 Each news article stores mainly four things.

 With all this information the StoryManager decides which articles to show next.
-It is based on a priority cue, containing all relevant articles.
+It is based on a priority queue, containing all relevant articles.

 After every round the articles effects are applied to the current world state, simulating the news agency's influence on the political climate.